Guide to ChemAxon's Culture

 We believe that a flat organization with a collaborative culture makes us more creative, innovative and adaptive.
 Still the culture and office workflows are the subject of continuous improvements made by its participants.

 Self-organization implies that people collaborate and decide how they work towards company, product and team goals.
-Scrum masters/agile coaches may help by facilitating the decision making.
+Scrum masters / team coaches may help by facilitating the decision making.
 A high level of self-organization means that people from different teams ally voluntarily to solve cross-team or company level problems as they emerge.
 Such alliances can be temporary or longer term.

 "I have a problem and nobody cares about it"